CommanderCrash/oui_detect/README.md

-# OUI Detect with webUI on port 5000
+# OUI Detect with webUI

 A Python tool that detects OUI (Organizationally Unique Identifier) from clients and access points using airodump-ng.